yumin-chen/radipan/README.md

 ## How it works

-Radipan operates by running a script during the build process.
-This script scans the entry component and its child nodes, searching for inline `css` props.
-It then transforms these props into intermediate PandaCSS code (`css`, `cva`, etc.), which ultimately generates static CSS code.
+Radipan runs your code during build time and scan the entry component and its child nodes for inline `css` props and transforms these props into intermediate PandaCSS code (`css`, `cva`, etc.), which generates static CSS code.

 ## FAQ